ivonunes/plumekit/docs/customise/behaviour.md

 Available options:

-- `root` — the selector for the element swapped on navigation (default `"body"`).
+- `root`: the selector for the element swapped on navigation (default `"body"`).
-- `viewTransitions` — animate swaps with the View Transitions API when the browser supports it (default `true`).
+- `viewTransitions`: animate swaps with the View Transitions API when the browser supports it (default `true`).
-- `scroll` — `"top"`, `"preserve"`, or `"none"` (default `"top"`).
+- `scroll`: `"top"`, `"preserve"` or `"none"` (default `"top"`).
-- `minimumDuration` — a minimum visit duration in milliseconds, useful to let a leave animation finish (default `0`).
+- `minimumDuration`: a minimum visit duration in milliseconds, useful to let a leave animation finish (default `0`).
-- `progressBar` — show a slim progress bar at the top of the viewport while a visit or intercepted form submission is in flight (default `true`).
+- `progressBar`: show a slim progress bar at the top of the viewport while a visit or intercepted form submission is in flight (default `true`).
 Set `progressBar: false` to disable it.
-- `progressBarDelay` — how long a request must run, in milliseconds, before the bar appears (default `500`), so fast navigations never flash it.
+- `progressBarDelay`: how long a request must run, in milliseconds, before the bar appears (default `500`), so fast navigations never flash it.

-The progress bar needs no app CSS — the runtime injects its own namespaced style (`.plume-progress-bar`, 3px tall, fixed to the top of the viewport).
-To match your brand, override its color from plain CSS with a custom property:
+The progress bar needs no app CSS: the runtime injects its own namespaced style (`.plume-progress-bar`, 3px tall, fixed to the top of the viewport).
+To match your brand, override its colour from plain CSS with a custom property:

 ```css
 :root {